 These intergenerational relationships bring joy to us all - it's a really powerful way of learning from and with those in our community, no matter what the age gap!

-We hope to be able to visit in person again, very soon.
+We hope to visit again very soon.

 We enjoy excellent links with St Mark's Church and, as part of this, the church community provides superb opportunities for the children to deepen their understanding of the Christian festivals through Experience Journeys.